mhilmiasyrofi/mhilmiasyrofi/README.md

 🧑‍💻 I'm Hilmi, a passionate Machine Learning Engineer with over 5 years of experience!
 I specialize in **architecting and productionizing advanced ML models that drive business value**.
 My expertise encompasses software development, cloud-based machine learning, and cross-functional collaboration to deliver high-impact, scalable solutions.

 💼 I'm currently working as a Data Scientist at PropertyGuru Singapore, where I transform ML projects into revenue-generating solutions.
 A key highlight of my work includes:

-- **Led the development of an Automated Valuation Model**: an enterprise-grade B2B product that automates property appraisals for banks and real estate consultants in Malaysia
+- Led the development of an [Automated Valuation Model](https://www.linkedin.com/posts/knight-frank-malaysia_knightfrank-knightfrankmalaysia-partnersinproperty-activity-7051073263258529792-5Lct): an enterprise-grade B2B product that automates property appraisals for banks and real estate consultants across Malaysia, streamlining their workflows and enhancing decision-making.
-- **Architected a Regional Dynamic Pricing System**, which significantly improved pricing accuracy and optimized revenue, by streamlining the end-to-end pricing process and increasing the frequency of price updates from bi-weekly to daily
+- Architected a **Regional Dynamic Pricing System**: This system significantly enhanced operational efficiency, improved pricing accuracy, and [boosted quarterly revenue by $3.75 million (~11% YoY)](https://investors.propertygurugroup.com/financials/quarterly-results/default.aspx).
+By automating the pricing process, we increased price update frequency from bi-weekly to daily, optimizing market responsiveness.

 📊 I posses a solid foundation in both machine learning and software engineering.
 I’ve contributed to cutting-edge research, publishing 7 papers in top-tier international conferences and journals with the guidance of ACM Distinguished Scientist [Prof David Lo](http://www.mysmu.edu/faculty/davidlo/).